 Estimates used in determining the recoverable amount of assets consider prior-year events, current operations, future expectations as well as changes in the Company's business strategy.
 These considerations were relevant in estimating the expected future cash flows and are taken into account in the coming years.
-The Company, taking into account internal and external information, has considered it appropriate to carry out the impairment test of the Oil Pipeline Operations CGU and the PMRT (See Note 11.vii) by other CGUs and has not identified ant indicators to carry out an impairment test.
+The Company, taking into account internal and external information, has considered it appropriate to carry out the impairment test of the CGUs for Production and trading, Oil Pipeline Operations and the PMRT (Note 11), by the CGU for rented and privatized units and it has not identified any evidence that would lead to an impairment test.